prince-amponsah/On-Premises-Port-Operations-Portal/README.md

 - Deploying a Flutter web frontend, Go REST API, and Keycloak 26.x identity server across a high-availability pair of RHEL 9.4 nodes
 - Building an Nginx load balancer with SSL termination
 - Configuring a reverse proxy cluster bridging the app network to the port's internal terminal management network
-- Setting up Grafana + Prometheus monitoring across all nodes
+- Deploying a full observability stack — metrics, logs, alerting, and uptime monitoring across all 7 nodes
 - Hardening Nginx across on-prem and legacy cloud VMs ahead of a penetration test

 ---